seongjinhong-ca/tinyURL/README.md

 ## Goal for the project:

-Build an application that can shorten an URL.
+Build an application that can shorten an URL for a user.

 ## URL: